jfsjd-mum-jayanth/Sqldemo/README.md

-Q 3.1.
-List the titles of all movies directed by ‘Hitchcock’.
+1. List the titles of all movies directed by ‘Hitchcock’.

 mysql> select mov_title from Movies where dir_id in (select dir_id from Director where dir_name='Hitchcock');
 +------------+